PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 19:05:36
+Last updated: 2024-04-05 19:06:10
-Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby
+Random Quote: Kids, sometimes the universe sends exactly what you ask for.
+Other times... it sends Lily's dad. - Ted Mosby